Facebook Pixel

 Telling:

-Marcus didn't care what people thought of him.
-Every breath he took soothed with arrogance.
+Marcus didn't care about other people or what they thought of him.
+Even his smile showed arrogance.

 Showing:

 Marcus cut the line at the coffee shop, tossed a twenty on the counter, and didn't wait for change.
-Cappuccino."
-He scrolled through his phone while the barista scrambled to make his drink, never once looking up.
+"Cappuccino.
+And fast," he said through a yawn.

 What Makes It Work

-- Dialogue: The curt, demanding command ("Cappucino") speaks volumes.
+• Dialogue: The curt, unprompted command ("Cappuccino") speaks volumes.

 Example 3: Showing Relationship Dynamics

-Relationships are defined by the space between characters; what they say, and often more importantly, what they don't say.
+Relationships are defined by the space between characters: what they say, and often more importantly, what they don't.

 Telling:

 Claire and Tom's marriage had grown distant.
 They rarely ate together, and when they did, they didn't speak.
-In fact, they barely communicated at all anymore.
-Work meetings, incessant scrolling, television, and...someone else...had come between them.
+Work meetings, incessant scrolling, television.
+Someone else had come between them.

 Showing:

-Claire set Tom's plate on the table—chicken on the left, vegetables on the right, the way he liked it.
+Claire set Tom's plate on the table: chicken on the left, vegetables on the right, the way he liked it.
 He nodded, eyes still locked on the muted television.
 She sat across from him, cutting her food into smaller and smaller pieces.
 The scrape of her knife filled the silence.
-After ten minutes, Tom pushed back his chair.
+Then his phone lit up on the table.
+He glanced at it, turned it face-down, and pushed back his chair.
 "Meeting tonight.
 Don't wait up."
-The door closed behind him before she could answer.
-She stared at his half-eaten dinner.
+The door closed before she could answer.

 What Makes It Work

-- The sound of silence: The scraping knife emphasizes the lack of conversation.
+• The sound of silence: The scraping knife emphasizes the absence of conversation.

-- Physical distance: Tom leaves without a real goodbye; Claire’s reaction (staring at the dinner) shows her resignation.
+• Physical distance: Tom leaves without a real goodbye.

 Example 4: Showing Setting and Atmosphere

 A generic description leaves the reader in a void.
-Specific sensory details build a world.
+Specific sensory details build a world, and anchoring them in a character's perception keeps the reader inside the experience rather than outside.

 Telling: